Very incomplete list!

 County, N.Y., June 28,

-served in the U.S. Navy during World War I; stockbroker;
+the U.S. Navy during World War I; stockbroker;

 served in the U.S. Navy during World War II.